g-nitin/PaTS/data/README.md

 ## Dataset

+> [!WARNING]
+> This README is out-of-date since it doesn't reflect the newer grippers integration.

 The dataset for PaTS consists of solved planning problem instances from the Blocksworld domain.
 Each instance includes the problem definition, the expert plan, and the full state trajectory from the initial state to the goal state.

 ### Generation Workflow